Trow-Registry/trow/README.md

 ## Use Cases

 * Spin up a lightweight registry within Kubernetes
-* Cache every image in a cluster, thanks to the mutating webhook
+* Cache every image in a cluster when using the proper containerd or cri-o configuration
 * Prevent unauthorized images form touching the cluster with the admission webhook

 Features include: